spockele/thesis_code/README.md

-# Auralisation of Realistic Synthetic Wind Turbine Noise for Psychoacoustic Listening Experiments
+# Auralisation of Modelled Wind Turbine Noise for Psychoacoustic Listening Experiments

 ---
 ### Code repository for the MSc. thesis by Josephine Siebert Pockelé.

 ---
-To obtain the degree of Master of Science at the *Delft University of Technology*
-and the *Technical University of Denmark*.
+To obtain the degree of Master of Science at the *Delft University of Technology* and the *Technical University of Denmark*.
 ~~An electronic version of the report is available at <https://repository.tudelft.nl/>.~~

 ### Supervisors